busras3v3n/get_next_line/README.md

 ## Usage

-Just compile the files with your main file and include the header.<br>
-Use the _bonus files instead for the bonus version.

 Compile with option `-D BUFFER_SIZE=n` to specify the buffer size for read().
 If the option is not used, it will use the default buffer size defined in [the header](./get_next_line.h).<br>